Photos: Russia attacks Ukraine - NewsBreak

 In Mariupol, the Azov Sea port city that many fear will be the first major target because of its strategic importance, AP journalists saw similar confused scenes of routine and fear.

-Some residents waited at bus stops, seemingly on their way to work, while others rushed to leave the city that is only about 15 kilometers (less than 10 miles) from the front line with the Donetsk People’s Republic, one of two separatist-held areas recognized by Russian President Vladimir Putin as independent this week in a prelude to the invasion.Zelenskyy declares martial law, warns against panic
+Some residents waited at bus stops, seemingly on their way to work, while others rushed to leave the city that is only about 15 kilometers (less than 10 miles) from the front line with the Donetsk People’s Republic, one of two separatist-held areas recognized by Russian President Vladimir Putin as independent this week in a prelude to the invasion.What Virginians should know about Russia’s invasion

 As the day progressed, alarm across Ukraine rose.
 People crowded grocery stores and ATMs, seeking supplies and cash.
 In Kharkiv, worried residents inspected fragments of military equipment strewn across a children’s playground.